-Cream and mik of coconut carry moderate levels of calories unlike the its other products like oil and dry kernels, which are denser sources of energy.
+Cream and milk of coconut carry moderate levels of calories unlike its other products like oil and dry kernels, which are denser sources of energy.
 100 ml of regular coconut milk contains 230 calories.

 The sweet flavor of coconut milk comes from sucrose, a disaccharide found predominantly in plant sugars.
-Though, sucrose has moderately high glycemic index, research studies suggest that coconut sugar is better than table sugar in terms of overall health benefits.
+Though sucrose has a moderately high glycemic index, research studies suggest that coconut sugar is better than table sugar in terms of overall health benefits.

 Coconut milk is a better source of iron, phosphorus, magnesium and zinc than cow's milk but low in calcium.

-Bioactive enzymes in fresh coconut milk hels in smooth digestion, bowel movements, and aids in better absorption of minerals and fat soluble vitamins.
+Bioactive enzymes in fresh coconut milk helps in smooth digestion, bowel movements, and aids in better absorption of minerals and fat soluble vitamins.